iotaledger/goshimmer/docs/tutorials/dApp.md

 The complete source code of the application can be found [in the repository](https://github.com/iotaledger/goshimmer/tree/develop/plugins/chat).

 ### Overview
-Our network delay dApp should help us to identify the time it takes for every active node to receive and process a message.
-That can be done in a few simple steps:
+Our chat dApp can be implemented in a few simple steps:
 1. A node sends via the Tangle a special message containing a chat payload.
 2. Upon receipt, every other node in the network process this message and trigger an event that a chat message has beein received.